Instant Pot New York Cheesecake

 Any kind of Crispy Cookie Crumbs can be used, such as Nilla Wafers, Shortbread, Ginger Snaps, Chocolate Thins, Biscoff, Oreo, Lorna Dune, etc. Biscoff Cookies work best for the crispest crust.

-Use extra flour if you want a denser filling and/or add 5 minutes to your cook time.
-Omit flour for a creamier cheesecake.
+- For a denser filling without using flour add 5 minutes to your cook time.

 For Single Serving Jar Cheesecake